Fort Collins Wrongful Death Attorney

 - When should I contact a wrongful death attorney?

 Causes of Wrongful Death

 A wrongful death is an unnecessary death that has been caused by the negligence or recklessness of another party.
 The loss of a loved one is a horrendous experience; when the death could have been prevented, it is even more devastating.
 In these tragic situations, surviving family members may be able to recover monetary and non-monetary damages that result from the death.
-A wrongful death may arise from any number of occurrences, including:
+A car accident in Fort Collins is one of the most common cases of a wrongful death.
+However, A loss may arise from any number of occurrences, including:

 - Work accidents

 - Pedestrian accidents

 - Incidents arising from negligent security (i.e. violent crime)

 - Use of defective products

 In the state of Colorado, a wrongful death refers to the idea that a person or company may be civilly liable for the death of another.
 To establish legal grounds for a wrongful death, the plaintiff must show that the death resulted from the recklessness, negligence, or intentional misconduct of another.
 In other words, a wrongful death has a similar basis as a personal injury claim, but another party brings the claim on behalf on the decedent, to benefit his or her heirs.
 A Fort Collins Wrongful death lawyer will help you understand the terms of the law.